Feeling like your heart might pound out of your chest just thinking about talking in a group? You’re not alone.

 Look for patterns, such as similar types of people, places, or situations that bring up fear.

-This quick journaling exercise can help you spot your top triggers and begin using coping strategies or relaxation techniques to manage them more effectively.
+This quick journaling exercise can help you spot your top triggers and begin using coping strategies or relaxation techniques to manage the feelings of anxiety more effectively.

-Some fast-acting tools can ease symptoms of social anxiety without needing long-term therapy right away.
+Some fast-acting tools can ease the feelings of anxiety without needing long-term therapy right away.
 These strategies work best when practiced regularly, even if they only take a few minutes.

 Try box breathing or the 4-7-8 method.
 These simple patterns slow down your breath and activate your body’s calming response.
 Deep breathing may help lower stress and ease physical symptoms like sweating or a racing heart.3

 When you feel self-conscious, your brain focuses on every mistake or flaw.
 One helpful tip from cognitive behavioral therapy is to shift your attention outward.
 Notice what the other person is saying, or observe something in the room.
-This can ease anxious thoughts and help you stay present.
+This can ease feelings of anxiety and help you stay present.

 Grounding techniques like the 5-4-3-2-1 exercise use your senses to connect with the present moment.
 Look for five things you can see, four you can touch, three you can hear, two you can smell, and one you can taste.
 These coping strategies pull your attention away from negative thoughts and into your surroundings.

 Having a short list of simple phrases ready, like “That’s interesting” or “How about you?”—can reduce pressure in conversations.
-This small step can build your self-confidence and help ease performance anxiety in group conversations.
+This small step can build your self-confidence and help ease feelings of anxiety in group conversations.

-Challenging negative thoughts is key to managing social anxiety.
+Challenging negative thoughts is key to managing feelings of anxiety.
 Use short, clear affirmations like “I don’t have to be perfect” or “I’m doing my best.”
 These coping skills interrupt negative thought patterns and support better mental health over time.

 A quick walk, stretching, or even 20 jumping jacks can help release stress.
 The physical movement supports your nervous system and helps regulate intense fear during anxiety-inducing situations.

 Caffeine and sugar can raise your heart rate and make you feel more jittery.
-If you already feel anxious, these can increase your physical symptoms and make it harder to stay calm.
+If you already have feelings of anxiety, these can increase your physical symptoms and make it harder to stay calm.

 Before entering a challenging situation, spend one or two minutes picturing yourself doing well.
 Imagine speaking clearly, feeling calm, and making eye contact.
 Mental rehearsal can support feelings of preparedness and help you feel more confident.